Guide to e-cycle batteries

 Equally important is to buy an e-cycle with a high-quality electric drive system as this helps ensure the batteries have been assembled to a high standards.
 Well-known drive-system makers include Bosch, Brose, Fazua, Mahle, Shimano and Yamaha.
 All these manufacturers keep close control of the batteries used in their systems – in the vast majority of cases they will be own-brand batteries.

 Guarantee small print

-Also check out the particular terms of the battery guarantee.
+Remember to check out the particular terms of the battery guarantee.

-Shimano’s e-bike batteries (select the Battery capacity section) are guaranteed by charge cycles (full charges, so two charges of half the battery capacity would equal one full one) – at least 60% of capacity is guaranteed to remain after 1000 full charge cycles.
+Shimano’s e-bike batteries (select the battery capacity section) are guaranteed by charge cycles (full charges, so two charges of half the battery capacity would equal one full one) – at least 60% of capacity is guaranteed to remain after 1000 full charge cycles.
 Riese & Muller guarantees that the Bosch batteries it uses will still have a capacity of 60% after two years or 500 charge cycles, depending on which happens first.